UQ-PAC/BASIL/docs/readme.md

     - Verification conditions implementing the $wp_{if}^{\cal R G}$ logic, based on the function and rely/guarantee specifications from the `.spec` file are added to the program when it is translated to the **Boogie IR**.
 5. Verification
-    - The Boogie IR program is serialised, and run through the boogie verifier.
+    - The Boogie IR program is serialised, and run through the Boogie verifier.

 See [RunUtils.scala](../src/main/scala/util/RunUtils.scala) where this is organised, for more detail.